react-entanglement/react-entanglement/README.md

 Note how this allows the remote target UI to be controlled and kept in sync with the main application without the need to synchronizing data, instead passing in just the rendering information.

-### Entanglement and communication adapter
+### Entanglement and adapter

 Entanglement between the two locations is achieved by using a proper `adapter`.
-A default `Entanglement.passthroughCommunicationAdapter` implementation is provided; it can be used if *entanglement* is to be achieved in the same `window`.
+A default `Entanglement.passthroughAdapter` implementation is provided; it can be used if *entanglement* is to be achieved in the same `window`.

-But it should be possible to create other *communication adapters* to do *entanglement* using [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) or even [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
+But it should be possible to create other *adapters* to do *entanglement* using [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) or even [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).

 The `adapter` signature should be: